arjun-chandupatla/prime_sieve/README.md

 # Simple Number Tools

-Set of very simple python functions that generate certain sequences of numbers
+Set of very simple Python functions that generate certain sequences of numbers